jcerdenia/cerdenia.com/data/works/always.md

 scoreUrl: "https://drive.google.com/file/d/1T0qQpor6knlhKhtrbZ_WhYpa31_ss7z6/view?usp=sharing"
 ---

-My first art song, _Always_ is a setting in English of Pablo Neruda's "Siempre" from _Los Versos del Capitan._ Translation by Brian Cole.
+My first art song, _Always_ is a setting in English of Pablo Neruda's "Siempre" from _Los Versos del Capitan._ The translation is by Brian Cole.

 With thanks to the Pablo Neruda Foundation.